 19 Practical Ways to Take Charge of Your Mental Wellness

-When someone in the medical field recognizes that their mental health may be compromised, seeking a doctor, therapist, or psychiatric specialist should be the first thing they do.
+When someone in the medical field recognizes their mental health may be compromised, seeking a doctor, therapist, or psychiatric specialist should be the first thing they do.
 Professional treatment and potentially taking medication are the most important steps, but there are a few additional things people can do to develop the essential coping skills.
 Whether you’re an ER nurse who works long hours or a student trying to earn an occupational therapy master’s online, these tips can help.

 By talking to others in your program that are experiencing the same pressures and challenges, you build a community of people you can lean on and vice versa.
 Dealing with mental health can feel isolating, but remember that many people experience the same feelings as you, and it’s helpful to talk about them openly.

 It’s no secret that doctors, nurses, and med students can work some pretty tough schedules.
 If you’ve been working the night shift for a long time and feel like you’re in a rut, don’t worry – there’s hope.
 Talk to your supervisor about your options.
 They may be able to change you to split shifts, three days on and three days off, or another configuration that allows you to feel less stuck.
 Even small changes like scheduling can make a big difference.

 The break room vending machine and that fast food drive-thru next to the hospital might be extremely tempting after a long shift, but nutrition has been shown to directly impact mental health.
 Eating lots of fruits and vegetables, alongside healthy grains and small amounts of protein, can provide the energy you need to get through the day.
 Consider meal planning or finding a service that delivers pre-made meals throughout the week.